 Emergency Management for Municipalities/Band Councils

-In Saskatchewan, municipalities are obligated to establish emergency plans by The Emergency Planning Act, 1989, which also gives council the responsibility for the direction and control of a municipal emergency response in order to take action to implement the plan and to protect the property, health, safety and welfare of the public.
-The legislation is mandatory – it requires municipalities to:
+In Saskatchewan, municipalities must establish emergency plans by The Emergency Planning Act, 1989.
+The plan gives council the responsibility for the direction and control of a municipal emergency response in order to take action to implement the plan and to protect the property, health, safety and welfare of the public.

 - appoint a municipal planning committee;